 While specific contents can vary slightly, a standard 12-piece bath towel set typically includes the following:

-- Four Bath Towels: These are your primary towels, generously sized (often around 28×52 inches or 27×54 inches) for full-body drying after a shower or bath.
-They provide ample coverage and absorbency, making them essential for daily use.
+- Four Bath Towels: These primary towels are generously sized (often around 28×52 inches or 27×54 inches) for full-body drying after a shower or bath.
+They provide ample coverage and absorbency for daily use.

 - Four Hand Towels: Smaller than bath towels (commonly 16×26 inches), hand towels are ideal for drying hands at the sink or for refreshing after a quick wash.
 They are also a thoughtful addition to a guest bathroom.